Skip to main content

 Dynamic index requires ASYNC_INDEXING

-• A threshold of 10,000 objects.
+• A conversion threshold of 10,000 objects.

-• Flat index + BQ configuration.
+• Flat index with BQ configured.

 Number of objectsIndex typeCompressionNotes

-0 - 9,999Flat indexBQFlat index by default
+0 - 9,999Flat indexBQFlat index and BQ are active.

 10,000Flat -> HNSWNoneThe index converts to HNSW.
 The index is stored in RAM.

-100,000HNSWTrainingThe collection object count == PQ/SQ training threshold.
+100,000HNSWTrainingThe collection's object count reaches the SQ training threshold.

 Asynchronous vector indexing